stumathews/UnderstandingLanguageExt/README.md

 The tutorials go through the followng concepts

 # The Basics
-* Tutorial01 - Construction of a Type with its own Select() function
+* Tutorial01 - Construction of a Monad
 * Tutorial02 - Shows you how to use Map and Bind (also construction of a Mondad Type)
 * Tutorial03 - Shows how Bind is used to create a pipeline of function calls
 * Tutorial04 - Performing operations on a Box using Map() and Bind(), Select and SelectMany()